Salweyar/react-native-NumberGame/README.md

 ## Demo

-The app will start from the splase page and then show the products as an examples.
+The app will start it's timer as user click on play.
+The game also display the result and reset to play again.

 ![](https://salweyar.github.io/images/numberGame/NumberGame.gif)